UBC-MDS/introduction-machine-learning/slides/module1_24.md

 type: slides
 ---

-# Decision Tree Splitting Rules
+# ML model parameters and hyperparameters

 Notes: Script to be added
 <html>